Demetrius of Phalerum: Life

 According to Stephen V. Tracy, the story about the statues was not historical; also he argues that Demetrius later played a big role in the foundation of the Library of Alexandria.

-He remained in power until 307 BC when Cassander's enemy, Demetrius Poliorcetes captured Athens, and Demetrius was obliged to take to flight.
+He remained in power until 307 BC when Cassander's enemy, Demetrius Poliorcetes, captured Athens, and Demetrius was obliged to take to flight.
 It was claimed that during the latter period of his administration he had abandoned himself to every kind of excess, and we are told he squandered 1200 talents a year on dinners, parties, and love affairs.
 Carystius of Pergamum mentions that he had a lover by the name of Theognis, of whom all the Athenian boys were jealous.
-After his exile, his enemies contrived to induce the people of Athens to pass the death sentence upon him, in consequence of which his friend Menander nearly fell a victim.
+After his exile, his enemies contrived to induce the people of Athens to pass the death sentence upon him, in consequence of which his friend Menander nearly fell victim.
 All his statues, with the exception of one, were demolished.

 Demetrius first went to Thebes, and then (after Cassander's death in 297 BC) to the court of Ptolemy I Soter at Alexandria, with whom he lived for many years on the best terms, and who is even said to have entrusted to him the revision of the laws of his kingdom.
 During his stay at Alexandria, he devoted himself mainly to literary pursuits, ever cherishing the recollection of his own country.

 On the accession of Ptolemy Philadelphus, Demetrius fell into disfavour (he apparently supported the wrong candidate, Ptolemy Keraunos), and was sent into exile to Upper Egypt.
 According to one account a statue at Memphis Saqqara was attributed to him.
-He is said to have died from the bite of a venomous snake.
+He is said to have died from the bite of a venomous snake and was buried in Diospolis Kato.
 His death appears to have taken place soon after the year 283 BC.